-Father-Of-Five Killed In Shocking Cam Video After Officer Resorts To Use Of Deadly Force
+Father of Five Killed in Shocking Cam Video After Officer Resorts To Use Of Deadly Force

 Released body and security camera footage, showed the final moments of a father-of-five, before he was shot by police.

-According to NBC Miami, Pedro Pierre was shot to death in Fort Lauderdale, Florida, after police responded to a domestic disturbance at an apartment complex.
-The shocking footage from surveillance cameras and body cam footage showed Deputy Sean Youngward being attacked by the 42-year-old man and refusing to stand-down when another officer appeared on the scene.
+According to NBC Miami, Pedro Pierre was shot to death in Fort Lauderdale, Florida after police responded to a domestic disturbance at an apartment complex.
+The shocking footage from surveillance cameras and body cam footage, showed Deputy Sean Youngward being attacked by the 42-year-old man and refusing to stand-down when another officer appeared on the scene.

 In the footage, Pierre confronted Youngward when he knocked on his door and chased him into the courtyard of the apartment building.
 The deputy had unsuccessfully fired his taser at the father-of-five, who eventually knocked the officer to the ground.

 Youngward had tried to use his baton on Pierre, but was overpowered.
-The video shows the Haitian man kicking and dragging Youngward on the ground, when a second deputy, Steven Briggs, arrived on the scene.
+The video shows the Haitian man kicking and dragging Youngward on the ground, when a second deputy, Steven Briggs arrives on the scene.

-The second deputy told the 42-year-old man to release Youngward and a witness off-camera was shouting for Pierre to let the law enforcement officer go to avoid making things worse.
-At that point, Pierre let go of Youngward’s leg and started running toward Briggs, who shot the man three times.
+The second deputy tells the 42-year-old man to release Youngward and a witness off camera is seen telling Pierre to let the law enforcement officer go and avoid making things even worse.
+At this point, Pierre lets go of Youngward’s leg and starts running towards Briggs who shoots the father-of-five three times.

 The footage shows Pierre on the ground as law enforcement officers approach him with guns drawn.
 One of the officers, checks his condition, before an officer begins to administer CPR.